 - Write it down.
 I don’t take list-making lightly.
 I have one for home, one for work and a few software programs that help me along the way.
 A great free resource is Asana.
 We use that internally in the office and it’s a great way for me to take any kind of task that may come from a meeting, an email, etc. and transfer it right to a task in Asana.
 And, that helps me figure out the right way to utilize tip #1 (say no!) because I can see big-picture what I have to do each day.

 - Crisis will happen.
 Get your network ready.
 Crisis means something different for everyone.
 This year, for me, it was figuring out financial solutions when we doubled in staff size in less than 1 year and purchased a new building for the agency.
 Add in new healthcare benefits and miscellaneous HR requests, forms and taxes, and I was swimming in numbers and paperwork that I didn’t understand.
 As someone who has a hard time asking for help, I knew I had to tap into my network of CPAs, financial advisors and (gulp!) reach out to a trusted banker for advice.
 Stubborn has no place in business.
 Trust your network.
 They are there for you.
+Most of the time, interactions with the network are virtual.
+Meeting apps like Zoom and Teams help with it.
+Recently I started to consider switching to Decisions for meetings to be more interactive with the network.
+Although physical interaction is the best, there are situations where virtual interaction becomes the only choice.

 As my colleague Nicole Stephany tweeted yesterday, “Some days, not everything is going to get done.”